oliveiracle/secondproject-the-word-of-god/README.md

 - Prayer request form tested with both valid and invalid inputs
 - Verses and prayers display correctly across all devices
 - Popups tested to open and close without issues
-- Layout tested on Chrome, Safari, Brave and mobile devices
+- Layout tested on Chrome, Safari, Brave, and mobile devices

 ### Validator Testing

 To ensure the highest quality, the project's code and performance were rigorously tested using official industry-standard tools.

-**HTML**: Passed W3C Validator with no errors
+**HTML:** Passed W3C Validator with no errors
 ![Screenshot of HTML Validator](assets/images/documentation/html-validation/htmlvalidation.png)

-**CSS**: Passed Jigsaw Validator with no errors
+**CSS:** Passed Jigsaw Validator with no errors
 ![Screenshot of CSS Validator](assets/images/documentation/css-validation/cssvalidator.png)

-**JavaScript**: Passed JSHint with no significant errors
+**JavaScript:** Passed JSHint with no significant errors
 ![Screenshot of JS Validator](assets/images/documentation/js-validation/jsvalidator.png)

 | Feature | Action | Expected Result |